 Estimates range from 25 percent to 30 percent of American workers will endure some type of temporary disability during their careers that will prevent them from working.

 You likely don’t get any money back if you file a claim.
-Since ROP proceeds are reduced by the amount you receive in disability claim benefits, it may only take a few months of receiving benefits to wipe out your ROP proceeds.
+Since return of premium proceeds are reduced by the amount you receive in disability claim benefits, it may only take a few months of receiving benefits to wipe out your ROP proceeds.
 If that occurs and you don’t receive any of the return of premium, you will have essentially paid a 60 percent to 80 percent higher premium for the same benefit.

 Some advisers suggest a better strategy is investing the difference between a normal long-term disability policy and one with a return of premium rider.
 The idea is that you may: